 Drum rudiments are the bread and butter of drumming.
 They’re the basic building blocks of everything we play on the drums.
+So, every drummer should have a regular rudiment practice routine.
 And yet so many of us never take the time to really practice them.
 I get it, they’re not always the most exciting things to play.
 But trust me, if you want to take your drumming to the next level.
 Then you need to dedicate at least a few minutes each day to rudiment practice.

 And of course, consistency is key.

 The Top 7 – Most Important Rudiments